Skip to content

 */

-The third, and last kind of map, is the flatMap.
-Like the others, it’s an higher-order function that will transform our Array.
-The difference between flatMap, and map, is that flatMap will flatten the result into one single Array.
+The third and last kind of map is the flatMap.
+Like the others, it’s a higher-order function that will transform our array.
+The difference between flatMap and map is that flatMap will flatten the result into one single Array.

-By way of example, let’s reuse our Car Classfrom earlier and try mapping the inhabitants of the houses into an Array of Arrays of inhabitants:
+By way of example, let’s reuse our car class from earlier and try mapping the inhabitants of the houses into an array of arrays of inhabitants:

 let arrayOfHouses: [House?] = [